Trump announces 2024 presidential run

 But this latest setback may be threatening the thing Republican officials care about most — winning.

-Their 0resolve will be tested, as the party is in for a reckoning over the next two years.
+Their resolve will be tested, as the party is in for a reckoning over the next two years.

 Trump seems uncowed and ready for the fight